osb-group/osb-learn/programming/operators.rst

 As the example demonstrates, the primary difference is at what point is the righthand value upon evaluation.
 Writing the prefixed manner would apply the increment/decrement *first*, then assign, while the postfixed manner lets the value get assigned first, *then* get increment or decrement.

-The following code-blocks break down prefixed and postfixed differences even further by providing their longer equivalents.
+The following code-block break down prefixed and postfixed differences even further by providing their longer equivalents.

 .. code-block:: csharp
     :linenos: